AndreyWeber/MonkeyFinder/README.md

 The monkey data is sourced from James Montemagno’s [official JSON file](https://montemagno.com/monkeys.json).

+Entering and exiting geofence icons were originally taken from [Iconduck](https://iconduck.com/) in SVG format.
+They were then converted to Android Vector format.

 ## 🚀 Purpose

 This project was created for educational purposes.
 Specifically, to: